-, this traditional fruit grows at altitudes of over 1,000 m, which has fluctuating temperatures and a low incidence of rainfall.
-It is thanks to these special conditions that the Venosta Valley apricot takes on its characteristic full and sweet flavour, mild acidity and characteristic colour, with a soft and juicy texture.
+The Val Venosta apricot has made a name for itself far beyond the confines of the valley.
+Cultivation of the famous ‘mountain apricot’, with its trademark yellow-orange colour, is at its zenith in Val Venosta where it acquires a truly subliminal flavour.
+In Laces and Val Martello, this traditional fruit grows at altitudes of over 1,000 m, which has fluctuating temperatures and a low incidence of rainfall.
+It is thanks to these special conditions that the Val Venosta apricot takes on its characteristic full and sweet flavour, mild acidity and characteristic colour, with a soft and juicy texture.

-Real Venosta Valley apricots do ripen slowly but should be consumed soon after harvesting, as they are not ideal for long storage, but best eaten freshly harvested.
-For a long time, the people of the Venosta Valley have been making an exquisite marmalade out of the apricots in order to prolong the enjoyment of this fruit.
-Every year the "marble village" of Lasa/Laas celebrates the event "Marmor und Marillen" (marble and apricots)
+Real Val Venosta apricots do ripen slowly but should be consumed soon after harvesting, as they are not ideal for long storage, but best eaten freshly harvested.
+For a long time, the people of Val Venosta have been making an exquisite marmalade out of the apricots in order to prolong the enjoyment of this fruit.
+Every year the "marble village" of Lasa celebrates the event "Marmor und Marillen" (marble and apricots).